Japanese Beetle Information for Landscape Professionals

 • Use local municipal green bins to dispose of plant material that cannot be stored on site.

-• Tarp your load properly to prevent beetles from flying out!
 Watch this video from the Invasive Species Council of BC (ISCBC) for tips.

 • Thoroughly clean gardening and lawn care equipment regularly – Clean soil from all equipment and tools, including lawn mowers, aerating and power raking equipment, especially if you intend to use these items at another location or job site.